Turn Down for What: Critical response

+Jon Caramanica of The New York Times named "Turn Down for What" as an example of rappers "with real tension and grit in their voices" pivoting to dance music rather than hip-hop.
+Caramanica described "Turn Down for What" as a "hyperkinetic banger" but "not the sort of song [Lil Jon] could have made on his own".

+In December 2014, a seven-critic panel for Billboard had five with positive feedback, for instance "the perfect club banger" from Myles Tanzer.
+Of the two with negative feedback, Caitlin White described the song as "clichéd debauchery", and Jillian Mapes called it "totally one-note – almost a novelty song".

 Music video

-An accompanying music video for "Turn Down for What" was directed by the filmmaking duo Daniels, composed of Daniel Kwan and Daniel Scheinert, and released on March 13, 2014.
+An accompanying music video for "Turn Down for What" was directed by the filmmaking duo Daniels, composed of Daniel Kwan and Daniel Scheinert, and released on 13 March 2014.
 The clip stars co-director Daniel Kwan with Sunita Mani.
 He explained: "For a while Daniel and I had been wanting to explore male sexuality in a really weird way.
 For some reason our brains came up with this image, and this other universe where dudes are so pumped up on their own dicks—and they're so into their testosterone—that the way that they show that is by breaking shit with their dicks.
 So, whatever happens, that would just be a funny logical progression."

 Jason Newman of Rolling Stone described the video as "perfect insanity" and added, "It's hard to pinpoint specifically what makes the video for DJ Snake and Lil Jon's 'Turn Down for What' so compelling and ripe for repeat viewings."
 Edwin Ortiz of Complex called it "incredibly absurd and awesome" and wrote, "The hard-hitting EDM record delivers an undeniable vibe that listeners can't help but mosh out to, and that's clearly evident in the accompanying music video."
 Writing for Idolator, Robbie Daw said the video "takes things to a whole new level of WTF-ness not quite seen before."

-On November 7, 2020, the video surpassed 1 billion views on YouTube.

 Remixes

-On April 26, 2014, an official remix featuring Juicy J, 2 Chainz, and French Montana was released.
-A second official remix, the "Dancehall Remix", followed on April 28, 2014, featuring Chi Ching Ching, Assassin, and Konshens.
-A third remix was released on May 7, 2014, titled "Turn Down for What (Lil Jon Remix)", featuring Pitbull and Ludacris.
+On 26 April 2014, an official remix featuring Juicy J, 2 Chainz, and French Montana was released.
+A second official remix, the "Dancehall Remix", followed on 28 April 2014, featuring Chi Ching Ching, Assassin, and Konshens.
+A third remix was released on 7 May 2014, titled "Turn Down for What (Lil Jon Remix)", featuring Pitbull and Ludacris.